Extreme fire danger is forecast for large parts of Victoria on Thursday 26 December (Boxing Day). Leaving early is always the safest option.

-Procurement auctions - goods and services procurement guide
+Procurement auctions: Goods and services guide

 Find out how to buy goods and services using a procurement auction.